Construction Law Survival Manual

 An owner or general contractor will have the “burden of proof” to prove their damages against a defaulting subcontractor.
 If they fail to put on sufficient proof, they will lose in a court of law, even if it is clear that the subcontractor did default.
 Of course, the burden of proof is really only relevant in a court trial.
 In negotiations, a debtor owner or general contractor has a tremendous advantage against a creditor subcontractor or supplier.
 The debtor has possession of all the labor and material and possession of all the money.
 The creditor is often forced to make considerable accommodation in negotiating the exact amount of back charges, because of this leverage.

-Scheduling and delays, liquidated damages, no damage for delay clauses and waiver of consequential damages are discussed in a chapter above.56
+Scheduling and delays, liquidated damages, no damage for delay clauses and waiver of consequential damages are discussed in the chapter on Changes, Delays and Other Claims.

 The types of damage incurred in a contract action include “direct” and “indirect” damages.
 Direct damages are those which arise “naturally” or “ordinarily” from a breach of contract.
 They are damages that can be expected to result from a breach in the ordinary course of human experience.
 “Indirect” damages, also called “consequential” damages arise from the intervention of “special circumstances” not ordinarily predictable.